xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - ~~[The Desk](https://thedesk.top/), something like TweetDeck for Mastodon (and all of the Fediverse apps)~~.
 Never actually used it.
 The web client is nicer and just works.
 - [TomatoBar](https://github.com/ivoronin/TomatoBar "TomatoBar on GitHub"), set simple working timers
 - [Tor browser](https://www.torproject.org/), to navigate online completely anonymously
-- [TweetDeck](https://tweetdeck.twitter.com "TweetDeck official website"), to tweet as bad as I can.
-Obviously, this is a very bad proprietary software.
+- ~~[TweetDeck](https://tweetdeck.twitter.com "TweetDeck official website"), to tweet as bad as I can.
+Obviously, this is a very bad proprietary software~~.
+I [deleted](https://quitsocialmedia.club "Quit Social Media") my Twitter account.
 - [uTox](https://github.com/uTox/uTox "uTox source code"), a tiny, light super-private, peer-to-peer app to chat with my geek privacy-obsessed friends.
 - [VLC](https://www.videolan.org/vlc/ "VLC official website"), to watch anything.
 - [Tor Browser](https://www.torproject.org/projects/torbrowser.html), when I feel a VPN is not enough.